thanhvd18/rePLS_discussion/reports/report13.md

 ### 2. Evaluation
 Consider 4 scenerios as following:
  - Z does not affect both X,Y (1)
- - Z affect only X and does not affects Y (2)
+ - Z affect only X and does not affect Y (2)
- - Z affect only Y and does not affects X (3)
+ - Z affect only Y and does not affect X (3)
  - Z affect both X,Y (4)
  We use 2 types of metrices here: accuracy (through MSE, Correlation coefficent) Explanality (through  t-SNE visualization of the feature space.

 In scenerio (1) the performance of re-PLS and PLS are almost similar.

-When Z affects X (2) and (4), we can see clearly how Z affects only in distribution of input measurements but also in feature space.
+When Z affects X (2) and (4), we can see clearly how Z affects not only in distribution of input measurements but also in feature space.
 With small effect setting SNR_ZX =10, we can see little different between distribution of X against gender and age groups.
 ![](images/w13_report1.png)
 ![](images/w13_report2.png)